 While Trader Joe's has a number of marinated and ready-to-cook items, like their popular Shawarma Chicken Thighs, save yourself major time by snagging one of the store's many already prepared and cooked proteins.
 Look for seasoned and grilled chicken breast or baked tofu in the cooler near the hummus and dips.
 Or grab something from the freezer case.
 We're using the frozen cooked shrimp in our Green Goddess Quinoa Bowls with Arugula & Shrimp, which come conveniently peeled with the tails off.

 There is no shortage of dressings, sauces and dips at Trader Joe's, all of which make for great toppings for lunch bowls.
 Stick with a classic vinaigrette, or try something different, like their fresh avocado-based Green Goddess salad dressing.
 You can also mix one of their hummus varieties with a little lemon juice or water to make an easy dressing.

-How to Prepare a Week's Worth of High-Protein Lunches Using Trader Joe's Products
+How to Meal-Prep High-Protein Lunches From Trader Joe's

 Set yourself up for a delicious week with grab-and-go high-protein lunches that call for as few as four ingredients from your neighborhood Trader Joe's.
 By following these step-by-step meal prep lunch plans, you can prepare these healthy lunches in 20 minutes or less.
 We keep these recipes at four servings, assuming that at least one day per week you'll be taking leftovers or eating out.